jgoneil/Checkers/docs/DesignDoc.md

 For our lines of code metrics, we found no issues with the system, and the number of lines for our system did not add any complexity to the system.
 No changes were made due to the system not needing any improvements.
-The system alrerted us that we have approximately 4,000 lines of active code on our system, with approximately 1,000 lines of comments.
+The system alerted us that we have approximately 4,000 lines of active code on our system, with approximately 1,000 lines of comments.

 For our Martin package metrics, we found no issues with the system.
 Our fan-in connections were highest in our model class however, this makes sense as the model class reaches to other classes in our model tier for execution.
-For each one of the other tiers, their fan-in connections were relaively small, as our UI tier and our Application Tier classes did not communicate very often with inside themselves.
+For each one of the other tiers, their fan-in connections were relatively small, as our UI tier and our Application Tier classes did not communicate very often with inside themselves.
 For our fan-out connections, we found the highest number of connections needed in our UI Tier.
-This makes sense as the UI tier relied hevily upon all of the classes in our system for functionality and to send all of the information to the frontend so it could be displayed properly for the user.
+This makes sense as the UI tier relied heavily upon all of the classes in our system for functionality and to send all of the information to the frontend so it could be displayed properly for the user.

 The overall coupling factor of our system was 20.32%, meaning that we did a good job of eliminating coupling in our system.
-Our attribute hiding factor was 85.15%, meaning that we did a good job hiding our attribues in private fields to ensure they were only being accessed through getters and setters, rather than other classes having direct contact with our attributes.
+Our attribute hiding factor was 85.15%, meaning that we did a good job hiding our attributes in private fields to ensure they were only being accessed through getters and setters, rather than other classes having direct contact with our attributes.